 Learn more about Airnode experience

-Read Section 4 of the API3 Whitepaper (opens new window) to learn more.
+Read Section 4 of the API3 Whitepaper (opens new window).
 Airnode: A Node Designed for First-Party Oracles

 # Designed for First-Party Oracles

 First-party oracles are integral to the API3 solution.
 This means each API is served by an oracle that is operated by the entity that owns the API, rather than a third party.
-In this section, we will discuss the benefits of using first-party oracles, why it is not feasible for API providers to operate their own oracles with current available solutions, and how we aim to solve this problem with Airnode.
+This doc discusses the benefits of using first-party oracles, why it is not feasible for API providers to operate their own oracles with current available solutions and how to solve this problem with Airnode.

 # Benefits of Disintermediation

 There is a simple solution to intermediaries: First-party oracles; that is, oracles operated by the API providers themselves.
 API providers operating their own oracles means they would be signing their responses with their private keys at the smart contract platform protocol-level, which is the best proof that the data is not tampered with.
 Moreover, first-party oracles are private by default, as a third party cannot observe the raw data from the API being processed, which allows them to be used in a wider variety of use cases natively.

 A data feed composed of first-party oracles would be more cost-efficient compared to one employing middlemen, as one needs to pay middlemen both for their services and to incentivize them against attacking the data feed (referred to as the middleman tax).
 In addition, a data feed composed of first-party oracles will need fewer oracles, as it would not need over-redundant decentralization at the oracle level to protect against attacks from third-parties.
 Assuming that each API is typically served by at least two third-party oracles, data feeds powered by first-party oracles would be at least 50% more efficient in terms of gas costs, by a conservative estimate.